3302 Gaston Avenue, Dallas, TX 75246

 What major fields of study are preferred?

 Although we do not require a specific major, the majority of successful applicants have majored in the Biological or Biomedical Sciences.
-The applicant must perform well in the science courses including upper division hours and should be aware of the competition with other students who have taken more than the required number of hours of science especially biology.
+The applicant must perform well in the science courses including upper division hours and should be aware of the competition with other students who have taken more than the minimum required number of hours of science, especially biology.
 The well-rounded predental education will include some liberal arts courses along with science courses.

 When should the Dental Admission Test be taken?

 The applicant should take the DAT in the spring or summer prior to applying.
 The DAT is offered at Prometric Testing Centers with locations throughout the country.
 An applicant with below average scores on the test may wish to retake the test in order to become more competitive.
 A 90 day waiting period is required before re-testing.